 - Pending: A pitch will be marked as pending when it has been included in the client’s pitch request and is awaiting client approval.

 - Accepted: A pitch will be marked as accepted when it has been approved by the client.
 Accepted pitches are automatically converted into jobs and put into your “In Progress” queue (see above).

 - Rejected: A pitch will be marked as rejected when a client decides not to move forward with the proposed pitch idea.

 - Inactive: A pitch will be marked as inactive when the business who created the pitch set has not made any actions in its pitch requests for an extended period of time.

-- Customer pitch requests: Customer pitch requests are created when a customer has an overarching topic in mind and is looking for a writer to submit more specific post ideas on that topic.
+- Proposals: Customer pitch requests are created when a customer has an overarching topic in mind and is looking for a writer to submit more specific post ideas on that topic.